zabereznikova/docs.de-de/docs/standard/parallel-programming/how-to-write-a-simple-parallel-for-loop.md

 ## <a name="compiling-the-code"></a>Kompilieren des Codes

--   Kopieren Sie diesen Code in ein Visual Studio 2010-Projekt.
+-   Kopieren Sie diesen Code, und fügen Sie ihn in ein Visual Studio 2010-Projekt ein.

 ## <a name="see-also"></a>Siehe auch
  <xref:System.Threading.Tasks.Parallel.For%2A>